zuriscript/signalstory/docs/docs/plugins/custom-plugin.md

   postprocessCommand?: (store: Store<any>, command: string | undefined) => void;
   preprocessEffect?: (
     store: Store<any>,
-    effect: StoreEffect<any, any, any>
+    effect: StoreEffect<any, any, any>,
+    invocationId: number
   ) => void;
   postprocessEffect?: <TResult>(
     store: Store<any>,
     effect: StoreEffect<any, any, TResult>,
-    result: TResult
+    result: TResult,
+    invocationId: number
   ) => TResult;
 };
 ```